 Polly put the kettle on, Polly put the kettle on, Polly put the kettle on, We’ll all have tea!
 (Thanks, Grandma!)

 I started this blog a few years ago to help me get through a particularly horrible Masters degree.
 It was much easier to write about tea than to write about formative assessment in the ESL classroom – which proved to be kind of useless when I quit my teaching job two years after graduation.
 Teacher burnout is real, it’s life-changing, and it’s devastating.
-I went back to college (3rd time’s a charm, right?) and have since started a new career in Communications, working for the provincial government in Toronto, Ontario, Canada.
+I went back to college (3rd time’s a charm, right?).
+I graduated and started on a new career path.
 I am starting to get my life back.
 I have free time again for the first time in 6 years.
 I’m reading tons and tons, and teaching myself how to play the ukulele.
 I hope to travel again one day, but before that happens, I need to pay off about 3 million dollars in student loans.

 What I really love about tea is its ability to transport me through time and space.
 My posts are a little bit nostalgia, a little bit escape, a little bit meditation, a little bit self-help, and a lot of learning about new teas.
 I’m not a trained tea professional.
 I would love to do a ‘Tea Sommelier’ program someday… after the dust settles.
 My tea tasting reactions are straight from the gut and unpolished.